iancmyers/eslint-grunt/README.md

 ## About ESLint

-[ESLint](https://github.com/nzakas/eslint) is a tool for identifying and reporting on patterns in JavaScript, often for the purposes of validation.
-Rules a pluggable, so you can create your own custom rules to validate against.
+[ESLint](https://github.com/nzakas/eslint) is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+In many ways, it is similar to JSLint and JSHint with a few exceptions:

+* ESLint uses Esprima for JavaScript parsing.
+* ESLint uses an AST to evaluate patterns in code.
+* ESLint is completely pluggable, every single rule is a plugin and you can add more at runtime.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`